denzioed/alias-tts/README.md

 python main.py
 ```
 Then you should get the option to input text.

+The initial load time may take long as the program will save all the audio for the short form terms to the audio folder.

 To input text not meant to be interpreted as a short form quote the text with quotation marks ("")